-Your Eligible Organisation should not make financial commitments until a grant agreement and schedule has been executed by the Commonwealth and your Eligible Organisation continues to meet its undertakings, including:
+Your MRFF Eligible Organisation should not make financial commitments until a Funding Agreement and schedule have been executed by the Commonwealth and your MRFF Eligible Organisation continues to meet its undertakings, including:

-- where the CIA is not an Australian citizen or permanent resident, they will have the requisite work visa in place at the time of accepting the successful grant and be based in Australia for the duration of the funding period - the appropriate facilities and salary support are available for the funding period - approval of the Research Activity by relevant institutional committees and approval bodies, particularly in relation to ethics and biosafety, will be sought and obtained prior to the commencement of the research, or the parts of the research that require their approval, and - arrangements for the management of the grant have been agreed between all institutions associated with the research.
+- where the CIA is not an Australian citizen or permanent resident, having the requisite work visa in place at the time of accepting the successful grant and being based in Australia for the duration of the grant period - the appropriate facilities and salary support being available for the entirety of the grant period - approval of the research activity by relevant organisational committees and approval bodies, particularly in relation to ethics and biosafety, being sought and obtained prior to the commencement of the research, or the parts of the research that require their approval, and - arrangements for the management of the grant having been agreed between all organisations associated with the research.

-If the above undertakings are not being met your Eligible Organisation must notify NHMRC.
-Payment of the grant may be suspended until NHMRC and the Department of Health has considered a request from your Eligible Organisation to vary the grant conditions.
+If the above undertakings are not being met your MRFF Eligible Organisation must notify NHMRC.
+Payment of the grant may be suspended until NHMRC and the Department of Health and Aged Care has considered a request from your MRFF Eligible Organisation to vary the grant conditions.